Montana District Courts: Vacancies

-Article VII, Section 10 of the Montana constitution requires a District Court judge to forfeit his or her judgeship if they file for an elective public office (other than a judicial position) or are absent from the state for more than 60 consecutive days.
+Article VII, Section 10 of the Montana constitution requires a District Court judge to forfeit their position if they file for an elective public office (other than a judicial position) or are absent from the state for more than 60 consecutive days.
 Originally, Title 3, Chapter 1, Part 6, §607 and §608 of the Montana Code Annotated barred a District Court judge from running for a Montana Supreme Court position, and barred an Associate Justice of the Supreme Court from running for the position of Chief Justice.
 The Montana Supreme Court ruled these provisions of law unconstitutional in 1984.
 In 2010, the Montana Supreme Court held that "elective public office" did not include tribal office.
 Thus, a state judge could run for tribal office without running afoul of Article VII, Section 10.

 Article VII, Section 8 of the Montana constitution governs vacancies on District Courts.
 Under the 1972 constitution, the Governor of Montana nominated a replacement according to whatever manner was prescribed by law.
 Subsequent state law provided for the creation of a Judicial Nomination Commission, whose duty was to draw up a list of potential replacements for the governor to choose from.
 If the governor declined to make the nomination within 30 days, the Chief Justice of the Montana Supreme Court was empowered to do so.
 The 1972 constitution gave the Montana Senate the power to confirm or deny the nomination.
 Appointments were valid until the end of the next legislative session.
 If the appointed judge ran for election and was unopposed, voters were to be given the choice to "retain/do not retain".
 Although the constitution was silent on the issue, incumbent elected judges who ran unopposed were automatically re-elected to their judgeship.